 Like most things in life, career choices tend to be some of the biggest decisions we will make.
 They also happen to have the potential to shape a good portion of our lives.
 Freelancing is no exception to this rule.
 For the most part, being in a contracted position requires a lot of self-inertia to keep moving.
 Especially if you’re looking to innovate in your chosen field.
 While the organization or individual that is contracting you might be inclined to micromanage, at the end of the day the work you are completing is autonomous of outside influence.

 With various gigs and contracting opportunities, it would be quite difficult to come out unaffected by all of the experiences that naturally come your way with each and every contract.
-Especially in the beginning of your contracting career, you will learn a great deal about business, your skills, and how your skills apply to the tech industry.
+Especially at the beginning of your contracting career, you will learn a great deal about business, your skills, and how your skills apply to the tech industry.
 Each contracting opportunity will ideally help you hone in on the exact area you’d like to exist in.

 Likewise, if you’re a business owner who is looking to hire a contractor for the first time, there can be a definite learning curve that comes into play.
 Tech is an inherently confusing industry to comprehend for the average Joe Schmo.
 Combine that ambiguity with the newness of going from an hourly or salaried employee to a contracted one.
 You now have a whole lot of apprehension for things to go well.
 But like any new experience, it will be something to learn from, if not a teaching moment.

 A perk to the job that goes hand in hand with the flexibility aspect of being a free agent is how independent you will be in the position.
 Aside from your contractor, you will work independently, often at home without coworkers around you.
 This is a major culture shock for those who are used to constant feedback.
 Others don’t acknowledge the proximity of others in the workplace.
 This will be an entirely new ballgame.